zigius/docs/content/docs/reference/pkg/kubernetes/discovery/v1beta1/endpointslice.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://golang.org/pkg/builtin/#string">string</a></span>
     </dt>
-    <dd>{{% md %}}The application protocol for this port.
+    <dd>The application protocol for this port.
 This field follows standard Kubernetes label syntax.
 Un-prefixed names are reserved for IANA standard service names (as per RFC-6335 and http://www.iana.org/assignments/service-names).
-Non-standard protocols should use prefixed names such as mycompany.com/my-custom-protocol.{{% /md %}}</dd>
+Non-standard protocols should use prefixed names such as mycompany.com/my-custom-protocol.</dd>

     <dt class="property-optional"
             title="Optional">